Protective factors: reducing the risk of ovarian cancer

 Does polycystic ovary syndrome (PCOS) increase the risk of ovarian cancer?

-While PCOS affects millions worldwide, currently there's no strong evidence to suggest that having PCOS increases the risk of developing ovarian cancer.
-Find out more about PCOS.
+PCOS affects millions of women worldwide.
+But at this stage there is no strong evidence to suggest that having PCOS increases the risk of developing ovarian cancer.
+The NHS has more information about PCOS.

 Can any specific diet reduce my risk of ovarian cancer?